deajan/osync/README.md

 	# osync.sh /etc/osync/my_sync.conf --on-changes

-Osync file monitor mode may be run as system service with the osync-srv init script.
-Any configuration file found in /etc/osync will then create a osync daemon instance.
+Osync file monitor mode may be run as system service with the osync-srv script.
-You may run the install.sh script which should work in most cases or copy the files by hand (osync.sh to /usr/bin/local, osync-srv to /etc/init.d, sync.conf to /etc/osync).
+You may run the install.sh script which should work in most cases or copy the files by hand (osync.sh to /usr/bin/local, sync.conf to /etc/osync, osync-srv to /etc/init.d for initV, osync-srv@.service to /usr/lib/systemd/system for systemd, osync-srv-openrc to /etc/init.d/osync-srv-openrc for OpenRC).

+InitV specific instructions:

+	Any configuration file found in /etc/osync will create a osync daemon instance when service is launched on initV with:

 	$ service osync-srv start
 	$ chkconfig osync-srv on

 Systemd specific (one service per config file)

+	Launch service (one service per config file to launch) with:
 	$ systemctl start osync-srv@configfile.conf
 	$ systemctl enable osync-srv@configfile.conf

-OpenRC-specific instructions can be found in ``osync-srv-openrc``.
+OpenRC specific instructions (user contrib)

+	Launch service (one service per config file to launch) with:
+	$ rc-update add osync-srv.configfile default

 Security enhancements
 ---------------------